HealthML/Math4ML/chapter_spaces/metric_spaces.md

 ### Examples:

 1. **Nearest Neighbor Classifiers (k-NN)**
-   - In k-NN, classification depends entirely on distances between points.
+In k-NN, classification depends entirely on distances between points.
 While typically the Euclidean distance (metric) is used:

-     $$
-     d(\mathbf{x}, \mathbf{y}) = \|\mathbf{x} - \mathbf{y}\|_2,
+$$d(\mathbf{x}, \mathbf{y}) = \|\mathbf{x} - \mathbf{y}\|_2,$$
-     $$

 other metrics such as the Manhattan (1-norm) or Minkowski (p-norm) can also be employed.

 2. **Clustering Algorithms (k-means, DBSCAN)**
-   - Clustering methods rely fundamentally on the notion of a "distance" or metric.
+Clustering methods rely fundamentally on the notion of a "distance" or metric.
 For example, **DBSCAN** clusters points that lie within a certain "distance" radius (metric-defined neighborhoods).

 3. **String or Text Similarity (non-vector metrics)**
-   - Metrics can also be defined on non-numeric data.
+Metrics can also be defined on non-numeric data.
 For example, the **Levenshtein distance** (edit distance) is widely used to measure similarity between strings, DNA sequences, or words in natural language processing (NLP).
 The Levenshtein distance counts how many single-character edits (insertions, deletions, substitutions) are needed to transform one string into another.